uwrobotics/MarsRoverHardware/Projects/Gimbal/Rev2/README.md

-# Gimbal/Autonomy
+# Gimbal

-The Gimbal/Autonomy board is resonsible for both controlling the movement of the rover's camera gimbal and accommodating the ultrasonic sensors and LED matrix for autonomous operation.
+The gimbal board is resonsible for controlling the movement of the rover's camera gimbal.

 ## Block Diagram